Dr Amanda Arbouin

 - Education resources for decolonising the academy and black history month.

 Amanda completed her PhD in the Sociology Department at University of Warwick.
-Her research draws upon educational and sociological theories including critical race theory, black feminist theory, intersectionality and reproduction theory.
+Her doctoral research draws upon educational and sociological theories including critical race theory, black feminist theory, intersectionality and reproduction theory.

 She has undertaken research for the University of Nottingham, for Telia (UK) Limited and for Richards and Associates.
 Her current research interests include:

-- Social science research methodology including qualitative and quantitative approaches and techniques
+- Social science research methodology including qualitative and quantitative approaches

 Arbouin, A, 2018.
 Black British Graduates: Untold stories.
 London: UCL Institute of Education Press.